Use pip to Install Python packages on Linux: 2 Easy Steps

-In this guide, you will learn to Use the pip install command to Install Python packages on Linux.
+In this guide, you will learn to Use pip to Install Python packages on Linux.
 Pip is a tool that can be used for installing and managing Python packages.
 It is a simple and easy-to-use tool that you can manage your Python packages.
-You can follow the steps below to install the pip command on Linux distros and start using it.
+You can follow the steps below on the Orcacore website to install and Use pip to Install Python packages on Linux.

 Steps To Use pip to Install Python packages on Linux